 In July 1919 Ernest's mother, Eliza, received his outstanding army pay and allowances of £6/14/0d (6 pounds and 14 shillings) and also his War Gratuity of £21/10/0d (21 pounds and 10 shillings).
-His date of death and the value of his War Gratuity suggest that he enlisted in August 1914.
-He is shown as first serving with the 1st Battalion, Sherwood Foresters, but did not serve abroad before 1916.
-This seems an unusually long period of time after enlistment, but an explanation is unlikely as his Soldier's Papers were amongst those destroyed during World War 2.
+His date of death and the value of his War Gratuity suggest that he enlisted in approximately August 1914.

 Ernest is shown as first serving with the 1st Battalion, Sherwood Foresters, but he did not serve abroad before 1916.
 This seems an unusually long period of time after enlistment, but it seems that he enlisted when 17 years old, and the minimum age to serve abroad at that time was 19 years.
 Many boys served abroad under-age, but this would depend on the army not knowing their true age.

 Ernest's mother, Mrs Eliza Wall, was granted a Dependant's Pension of 11/0d (11 shillings) per week, effective from 1st July 1919.
 This was granted under article 21 of the Pensions legislation - awarded when the soldier's mother had been widowed, as Eliza had been in 1916.